When you semi-integrate your POS system with Clover devices, merchants can conduct different types of customer transactions using these devices.

 A sale is a customer transaction where the purchase amount is authorized and settled at the same time.
 While a tip amount can be added, it is permitted only before the transaction is authorized and settled.

 If a sale is not voided within 25 minutes, the merchant funding process begins for this sale.
 At this point, the merchant can still refund the customer.

 Typical businesses where sale transactions occur include:

 - Quick service restaurants, where customers select a tip amount before completing the transaction with a payment

 - Retail stores, where tips are not expected

-The merchant funding process for the day begins at closeout when the Auth or batch of Auth transactions is settled.
-Before an Auth is settled, there is no limit to the number of times a merchant can adjust the tip amount on a Clover device.
-This is helpful in case of human errors.
+The merchant funding process for the day begins at closeout when the auth or batch of auth transactions is settled.
+Before an auth is settled, there is no limit to the number of times a merchant can adjust the tip amount on a Clover device.

 It is important to note the following rules about tip adjustments: